colinta/extra/README.md

 --} <-- This brace is just part of a line comment until the '}' above is removed

 --> arrows can be a comment!
 It's a small thing, but I find this so handy.
-<-- so much so that I made `<--` a comment marker, too.
+<-- so much so that I made `<--` a comment marker, too, and ← and →
--- and <- is a "binding", which is used in views to bind getters/setters.
 ```

 ## Commas are optional